fiberplane/fp-bindgen/README.md

 For examples, please look at the `example/` folder.
 This contains various examples on how to use the macros.
 You can run the project using `cargo run generate <bindings-type>`, where `<bindings-type>` should be replaced with one of the types mentioned above.

+## FAQ

+### Why not utilize [`ts-rs`](https://github.com/Aleph-Alpha/ts-rs) for the TypeScript generator?

+The `derive` macro exported by `ts-rs` parses Rust data structures into a `DerivedTS` struct.
+As the name suggests, this struct is highly TypeScript-specific, so if we were to integrate this, it would exist in parallel to code for generating the other Rust bindings.
+However, because we need to perform type extraction at a very early stage in our pipeline, this would basically result in two disjoint pipelines: one for Rust and one for TS.

+So while utilizing `ts-rs` would help us get the TS bindings off the ground fast, it wouldn't help us with the Rust side of things at all.
+If anything, it would likely complicate long-term maintenance as developers now need to understand two completely separate pipelines, and the needs of `ts-rs` and this crate would need to be tightly synchronized (there would be pretty tight coupling between the two).

+As a final nail in the coffin, the Rust pipeline would need to be generic anyway, because it will be used for generating both the runtime and the plugin bindings.
+Extending it so the TypeScript generator can also work on top of the same pipeline was only a small step at that point.

+Even so, having previously contributed to the `ts-rs` project, we'd like to extend our thanks to everyone who has contributed to it for the inspiration it gave us.